Kravis Department of Integrated Sciences

 All three of these areas are interrelated and provide extraordinary opportunities to engage with issues of ethics, culture, policy, and economics.

-Our program will continue CMC’s long tradition of providing outstanding preparation for students who wish to continue on to medical school and other health-related careers.
+Our program continues CMC’s long tradition of providing outstanding preparation for students who wish to continue on to medical school and other health-related careers.
 All of the courses that a student needs for those pathways will be offered at KDIS.
 Specifically, students will take 7 foundational courses, including our "Codes of Life" course, which are equivalent to 1.5 courses in biology, 2 courses in chemistry, 2 courses in physics, and 1.5 courses in computing, machine learning, and data science.
 Additionally, students will typically take courses in biochemistry, organic chemistry, and a biology elective as 3 of their 4 required elective courses.
 Our program also offers robust research opportunities and pre-health advising.

 The program responds to a growing need for innovative and compelling science curricula for all students, regardless of their major.
 This includes a “common on-ramp to the sciences,” through general education courses and creating meaningful conversations around the impact of science on society – for instance, in cross-disciplinary areas such as neuroeconomics, climate policy, bioethics, science journalism, and ethics.